-(b) Qualifications
+(b) Standard

-The qualifications that are required to be attained within the JIB 2017 Apprenticeship Scheme are based on industry National Occupational Standards developed by employers.
+The JIB 2017 Apprenticeship Scheme is based on industry National Occupational Standards developed by employers, and recognises a number of different routes across the UK for apprenticeships that meet the same outcomes.
 The National Occupational Standards identify the various tasks a competent qualified operative working in a specific occupation will be required to undertake, and provides the measure against which competence to carry out this work can be assessed.

-In the electrotechnical Industry, the minimum requirement for skilled status has been agreed as a full framework at Level 3 as set out in Appendix B.
+In the electrotechnical Industry, the minimum requirement for skilled status has been agreed as a full framework or standard at Level 3 as set out in Appendix B.

 The JIB 2017 Apprenticeship Scheme requires the attainment of technical theory and demonstration of occupational competence through formal industry training and assessment.

-As part of their assessment apprentices will be required to produce a portfolio for assessment against the industry standard and undertake an Assessment of Occupational Competence (AOC) provided by the Electrotechnical Industry Assessment charity National Electrotechnical Training (NET).
+As part of their assessment apprentices will be required to produce a portfolio for assessment against the industry standard and undertake an Assessment of Occupational Competence